xwmx/nb/README.md

   bookmark <url> [-c <comment> | --comment <comment>] [--edit]
+              [-e | --encrypt] [-f <filename> | --filename <filename>] [-q | --quote] [-r <url> | --related <url>]... [--save-source] [--skip-content] [-t <tag1>,<tag2>... | --tags <tag1>,<tag2>...]
+              [--title <title>]
-              [-e | --encrypt] [-f <filename> | --filename <filename>] [-q | --quote] [-r <url> | --related <url>]... [--save-source] [--skip-content] [--tags <tag1>,<tag2>...] [--title <title>] bookmark list [<list options>...] bookmark (open | peek | url) (<id> | <filename> | <path> | <title>) bookmark (edit | delete) (<id> | <filename> | <path> | <title>) bookmark search <query>
+  bookmark list [<list options>...] bookmark (open | peek | url) (<id> | <filename> | <path> | <title>) bookmark (edit | delete) (<id> | <filename> | <path> | <title>)
+  bookmark search <query>

 Options:
   -c, --comment <comment>      A comment or description for this bookmark.
   --edit                       Open the bookmark in your editor before saving.
   -e, --encrypt                Encrypt the bookmark with a password.
   -f, --filename <filename>    The filename for the bookmark.
-It is recommended
+It is
-                             to omit the extension so the default bookmark extension is used.
+                               recommended to omit the extension so the default bookmark extension is used.
   -q, --quote <quote>          A quote or excerpt from the saved page.
-                             Alias: `--excerpt`
+                               Alias: \`--excerpt\`
   -r, --related <url>          A URL for a page related to the bookmarked page.
-                             Multiple `--related` flags can be used in a command to save multiple related URLs.
+                               Multiple \`--related\` flags can be used in a command to save multiple related URLs.
   --save-source                Save the page source as HTML.
   --skip-content               Omit page content from the note.
-  --tags <tag1>,<tag2>...
+  -t, --tags <tag1>,<tag2>...
 A comma-separated list of tags.
   --title <title>              The bookmark title.
 When not specified,
                                `nb` will use the html <title> tag.

 Subcommands:
   (default)  Add a new bookmark for <url>, or list bookmarks.